nathanharper/campminder-rb/README.md

 A URL on CampMinder’s system to which you will redirect control as the last step of the Connection Establishment procedure.

+For local gem testing there is a `.env` file in this respository with sample settings.

 ## Usage

 ### ClientLinkRequest